buddhirameshi/ToDoList/README.md

 ---

-*Built with ❤️ using .NET 9 and Angular*
+*Built with ❤️ using .NET 9 and Angular 20